MouzKarrigan/2024_TJU_Data_Mining-Analysis/README_EN.md

 ## 1.2 Current Mainstream Blood Glucose Prediction Methods

+### 1.2.1 Nonlinear Autoregressive (NAR) Neural Network

+According to research by Alessandro Aliberti and his team ([source](https://ieeexplore.ieee.org/abstract/document/8723121)), they developed an efficient blood glucose prediction method based on the Nonlinear Autoregressive (NAR) neural network.
+Unlike traditional linear autoregressive models, the `NAR` model is not constrained by distribution and can handle nonlinear features in blood glucose data, such as sudden fluctuations and transient periods.
+This method uses past blood glucose values as input and employs a multi-layer neural network to compute future glucose levels.
+The initial design includes an input layer, a hidden layer, and an output layer, trained using the `Levenberg-Marquardt` backpropagation process.
+To optimize the model, they employed the `Lipschitz` method to determine the optimal number of regressors and used the Optimal Brain Surgeon method for automatic pruning to enhance model compactness and generalization.
+After experimental validation, they selected a final `NAR` model with 8 regressors to achieve precise and efficient blood glucose level predictions.

+### 1.2.2 Long Short-Term Memory (LSTM) and Recurrent Neural Network (RNN)

+According to research by Mario Munoz-Organero and his team ([source](https://www.mdpi.com/1424-8220/20/14/3896)), they predicted changes in blood glucose levels using Long Short-Term Memory (LSTM) and Recurrent Neural Network (RNN) models.
+The model integrates current blood glucose levels, carbohydrate intake, and insulin injections, describing the glucose metabolism process using differential equations including digestion, absorption, insulin-dependent and independent utilization, renal clearance, and endogenous liver production.
+By training the `RNN` to learn carbohydrate digestion and insulin absorption processes, and the `LSTM` model to learn time patterns of blood glucose levels, combined with processed insulin and carbohydrate signals, they estimated future continuous glucose monitoring (CGM) readings' glucose changes.
+The model generates predictions based on metabolic dynamics without external inputs, providing early warnings of potential adverse situations and recommending specific measures to avoid them.

+### 1.2.3 Autoregressive Moving Average (ARMA) Model

+According to research by Ning Ma and his team ([source](https://ceur-ws.org/Vol-2675/paper27.pdf)), their ARMA model combines autoregressive (AR) and moving average (MA) components to capture linear and nonlinear dynamics in time series data.
+The model first updates input data using sliding window techniques and determines the optimal model order using `AIC` and `BIC`.
+Subsequently, comparing predicted results with original data yields residual time series.
+The residuals are then predicted using a BP neural network to enhance the model's adaptation to nonlinear components.
+Finally, combining `ARMA` model predictions with residual compensation network results through statistical analysis yields the final blood glucose predictions.
+This framework effectively handles linear and nonlinear features in blood glucose data, enhancing prediction accuracy and stability suitable for real-time blood glucose control and management.

 ## 1.3 Team Member

 2151617 Zheng Zhi 2152970 Li Jinlin 2154306 Li Zekai 2154314 Zheng Kai